 Documentation is the cornerstone of any company.
 It helps teams of all sizes share information internally and externally.
-Companies have transitioned to online product documentation, user guides, and user manuals so that new and repeat customers can access these documents online, from virtually anywhere.
-Many companies also use password protected documentation within their organization to help, train, inform and maintain projects within productive teams.
+Companies have transitioned to online documentation tools for product documentation, user guides, and user manuals so that new and repeat customers can access these documents online, from virtually anywhere.
+Many companies also use password protected documentation within their organization to help, train, inform and maintain projects, such as API documentation, within productive teams.

-We have explored the greatest features, price plans, and support policies for each platform.
+We have explored the greatest features, price plans, and support policies for each documentation platform that serves as the base for all knowledge base software.
 Please share your thoughts in the comments: what is most essential to you, and what platform are you planning to utilize?

 Please note that the platforms listed below are in alphabetical order and do not reflect a ranking.